sit-2021-int214/004-movie-industry/README.md

 [Click here](./movie_industry/README.md) for more details.

 ## Overview

-From the beginning of the movie industry to today, many movies from different studios have been released every year. <br>
+From the beginning of the film industry to the present, many movies from different studios are released every year. <br>
-The production and filming of one movie; a considerable budget is required.
+Producing and shooting one movie requires a huge budget.
 In terms of business, if we invest in something, <br>
-the expected from that investment is "profit."
-The film industry is the same.
-However, what is different is the factor that affects profit, <br> such as feedback, ratings, reviews, film director, screenwriter, and many more.
-We chose this dataset to analyze because <br> it contains the necessary data for analysis.
-The amount of data dating back 40 years is more than 7000 rows, <br> and importantly columns contain a variety of important topics and can be analyzed.
+what is expected is "profit," and so is the film industry.
+However, the difference is in the factors that affect the revenue of movies, <br>
+such as feedbacks, ratings, reviews, film directors, screenwriters, and many more. <br> We selected this dataset to analyze the factors affecting the profits of individual films, changes in movie budgets, duration of the movie, <br> and the revenue of movies over the past four decades.
+This dataset is obtained from Kaggle, cleaned in Microsoft Excel, and analyzed by <br>
+R language in R Studio.
+In addition, the data was analyzed to determine the correlation of the data.

 ### Steps